 Recent Lab News

-Oct, 2024 New Paper Accepted Fooken J, Balalaie P, Park K, Flanagan JR, Scott SH (accepted) Rapid eyeb movement and hand responses in an interception task are differentially modulated by context-dependent predictability.
+Oct, 2024 New Paper Accepted Fooken J, Balalaie P, Park K, Flanagan JR, Scott SH (accepted) Rapid eye movement and hand responses in an interception task are differentially modulated by context-dependent predictability.
+Journal of Vision

 Feb, 2024 Congratulations to Rohaan Syan on being awarded a 2024 Undergraduate Student Research Fellowship from Queen's University.